Frequently Asked Questions:

 Elizabeth’s therapeutic approach is trauma informed and helps people work through painful triggers and reminders of what has happened to them.
 Elizabeth’s goal is to help those who have experienced trauma feel better and put the past in the past- where it belongs.

-Elizabeth’s primary therapeutic Modality is Dialectical Behavior Therapy (DBT)– A type of therapy that offers practical techniques for learning to regulate emotions, increase self love and self care, tolerate distressing situations and intense feelings, cultivate mindfulness and meditation and improve relationships with others.
-This type of therapy is similar to Cognitive Behavioral Therapy (CBT) in many ways and helps to illuminate the connection between thoughts, feelings and behaviors.
-It is often helpful with anxiety, depression and healing from trauma.
+Elizabeth’s primary therapeutic Modality is Dialectical Behavior Therapy (DBT)– A type of therapy that offers practical techniques for learning to regulate emotions, increase self love and self care, tolerate intense feelings in distressing situations, cultivate mindfulness and meditation and improve relationships with others.
+This type of therapy is similar to Cognitive Behavioral Therapy (CBT) in many ways and helps to illuminate the connection between your thoughts, feelings and behaviors.
+It is often helpful with anxiety, depression, stress, life changes and healing from trauma.

 Elizabeth also address the mind-body connection and assists individuals in re-training their nervous system.
 This is often indicated if an individual is dealing with a lot of stress, anxiety or has a history of trauma.
 Mind body work may focus on: